 Granville, Ohio 43023

 My research and publications focus on care work including the racialized politics and economics of women's care giving.
-My most recent publication, "Speaking and Organizing Across Difference: Multi-Racial Coalitions and the Grassroots Mobilization of Child Care Workers" (in Feminist Formations, 2012), explores the challenges of multi-racial, grassroots coalitions as tools for mobilizing child care workers.
+For example, "Speaking and Organizing Across Difference: Multi-Racial Coalitions and the Grassroots Mobilization of Child Care Workers" (in Feminist Formations, 2012) explores the challenges of multi-racial, grassroots coalitions as tools for mobilizing child care workers.

 Just as I am committed to community-based, collaborative research, I believe the most effective teaching and learning processes must be interactive.
-To this end I employ a variety of approaches to teaching/learning in the classes I teach including critical and analytic service learning, and teaching in learning communities.
+To this end I continue to teach one class each year and I employ a variety of approaches to teaching/learning including critical and analytic service learning and teaching in learning communities.
 Using these and other approaches to teaching/learning, I seek to enable students to engage in the work of active, informed citizenship – the work which I believe to be the primary goal of a liberal arts education.